don-rumata/ansible-role-install-liberica-java/README.md

 liberica_gpg_key_url: https://download.bell-sw.com/pki/GPG-KEY-bellsoft

+# If the value is not defined, the last supported LTS will be selected.
+# liberica_java_version: 11

 # LTS stands for Long Term Support.
 It means that the release will receive security updates for a long time.
 # EOL stands for End Of Life.
 It means that the release is not supported anymore.
 # GA stands for General Availability.
 It means that the release is stable.